George Washington Adams: Family

-Adams and his brothers Charles and John were all rivals for the same woman, their cousin Mary Catherine Hellen, who lived with the John Quincy Adams family after the death of her parents.
+Adams and his brothers Charles and John were all rivals for the same woman, their second cousin Mary Catherine Hellen, who lived with the John Quincy Adams family after the death of her parents.
 In 1828, John Adams II married Mary Hellen at a ceremony in the White House, and both his brothers refused to attend.

 Adams fathered an out-of-wedlock child with a mistress, Eliza Dolph.
 Dolph was the chambermaid to Dr. Thomas Welsh, the Adams family's Boston doctor.
 She had a child in December 1828 and was moved to another location so Adams could visit her and the baby in secrecy.
 The child never had a recorded first name and a letter mentions "Eliza Dolph has gained her health and lost her child," suggesting the child died in infancy.